inductiva/docs/docs/nwchem/2.benchmarks/c240_631gs/index.md

+---
-# NWChem Benchmark: C240 6-31G Scaling on the Cloud
+title: NWChem Benchmark - C240 6-31G Scaling on the Cloud
+description: This benchmark evaluates the performance of the **NWChem** simulator by running the **Hybrid density functional calculation on the C240 Buckyball** simulation.
+This NWChem simulation benchmarks the Gaussian basis set DFT module by running a PBE0 calculation in direct mode on the C240 system using the 6-31G\* basis set (3600 functions) without symmetry.
+seo:
+ title: ""
+ description: ""
+---

 <p align="right">
     <small>Last Updated on: 2025-09-18</small>
 </p>

-## 📌 Overview

-This benchmark evaluates the performance of the **NWChem** simulator by running the **Hybrid density functional calculation on the C240 Buckyball** simulation.
-This NWChem simulation benchmarks the Gaussian basis set DFT module by running a PBE0 calculation in direct mode on the C240 system using the 6-31G\* basis set (3600 functions) without symmetry.

 > **The original input files can be found [here](https://nwchemgit.github.io/c240_631gs.nw).**